Journalism Program

 FASPE draws on a large pool of applicants, whose diverse backgrounds and interests enrich discussions both inside and outside the seminar room.
 Journalism Fellows travel with Medical and Clergy Fellows, allowing them to broaden their understanding of the role of professionals over shared meals and activities and in several interdisciplinary seminars.
 FASPE Fellowships are fully funded so that financial ability does not affect participation.

-FASPE Journalism applicants must fit into one of the following three categories: 1) have some, but not more than 5 years, journalistic experience (whether in a college newsroom or otherwise) and be enrolled in a graduate program of any kind and planning to work as a journalist; OR 2) have completed an undergraduate degree and be working as a journalist with a maximum of 5 years of professional experience at the time of application; OR 3) have completed a graduate degree and be working as a journalist with a maximum of 5 years of professional experience at the time of application .
+FASPE seeks Journalism applicants who fit into one of the following three categories: 1) have some journalistic experience (whether in a college newsroom or otherwise[) and are enrolled in a graduate program of any kind and planning to work as a journalist; OR 2) have completed an undergraduate degree and are working as a journalist; OR 3) have completed a graduate degree and are working as a journalist.

 Preference will be given to candidates who have journalistic work that has been published or aired by a recognized news organization.